 - In the episode of Arthur called "Buster Baxter: Cat Saver", Buster saves a cat from being caught in a tree (by happening to be holding an ice cream cone with fish sticks in it), causing eventually the whole town to laud him as a hero after the event gets published in the local newspaper.
 He lets it go to his head but eventually is humbled after he isn't able to duplicate the incident without the ice cream, only to then save his friends from a runaway piano, starting the whole cycle over again.

 - Sid the Squid, a bottom level criminal mook in Batman: The Animated Series was credited with offing Batman because they saw him knock Batman into a fuel tank which exploded.
 Lots of people wanted a piece of the guy that took out Batman, while The Joker was furious that some no-talent nobody took out Gotham's number one vigilante.
 Turns out Batman faked it and used Sid's newfound rise to prominence to bust a drug cartel that Sid was a level zero flunky for.
 He benefits at the end when he shows up in prison with a reputation as the guy who almost took out Batman and (with Batman's help) put one over on the Joker.

 - Duck Dodgers is a poster boy for this trope, though he is occasionally competent.

-- In the Star Wars: The Clone Wars episode Bombad Jedi, Jar Jar Binks is mistaken for a Jedi in a Separatist-occupied city because he slipped which led to him dodging an attack and he was wearing a cloak.
-The guards were none too bright.
+- Star Wars: The Clone Wars: In "Bombad Jedi", Jar Jar Binks is mistaken for a Jedi in a Separatist-occupied city because he slipped which led to him dodging an attack and he was wearing a cloak.
+The guards were not too bright.
 Hilarity (and heroism) ensues.
 Once he realizes that they think he's a Jedi he decides to run with it, using some improvised acting and a local monster he'd befriended earlier to keep up the ruse.